tc39/proposal-private-fields/README.md

 ### Private State Object Model

-#### WeakMaps
+#### Private Field Identiers

-Each field definition creates a unique WeakMap object, whose keys are instances of the class which contains the field definition.
-Private field WeakMaps cannot be accessed directly by user code.
+Each field definition effectively creates a unique internal slot identifer.
+In the specification mechanics, this is based on a Private Field Identifier value, not accessible to user code, which is associated through an internal slot in the object with a value.
+The system can be thought of as equivalent to WeakMaps, with the only difference being the (implied) garbage collection semantics--the value for the private field is held alive by the object, even if nothing else points to the Private Field Identifier.

 #### Constructors and Field Initialization

-Each ECMAScript function object has an internal slot named `[[PrivateFields]]` which contains a possibly-empty list of WeakMaps and initializer expressions.
-When a class definition is evaluated, the `[[PrivateFields]]` list of the newly created constructor is populated with a WeakMap for each private name definition within the class body.
-The constructor adds entries to each WeakMap in this list at the following times:
+Each ECMAScript function object has an internal slot named `[[PrivateFieldDefinitions]]` which contains a possibly-empty list of Private Field Identifiers and initializer expressions.
+When a class definition is evaluated, the `[[PrivateFieldDefinitions]]` list of the newly created constructor is populated with a Private Field Identifier for each private name definition within the class body.
+The constructor adds entries to each object's internal slots, associating the Private Field Identifier to the appropriate value, in this list at the following times:

 1. For a base class, after the new object is allocated.
 1. For a derived class, immediately after the super call returns.